 How to Open

-When reading the label on a bottle of sparkling wine there will be terms that will help you determine which style, in terms of dry or level of sweetness, you may like:
+When reading the label on a bottle of sparkling wine here are terms to help you determine which style you may like:

 - Brut Zero/Brut Nature/Sans Dosage: No added sugar